edespino/cloudberry-site/docs/security/manage-roles-and-privileges.md

 ## Encrypt data

-Cloudberry Database is installed with an optional module of encryption/decryption functions called `pgcrypto`.
+Apache Cloudberry is installed with an optional module of encryption/decryption functions called `pgcrypto`.
 The `pgcrypto` functions allow database administrators to store certain columns of data in encrypted form.
-This adds an extra layer of protection for sensitive data, as data stored in Cloudberry Database in encrypted form cannot be read by anyone who does not have the encryption key, nor can it be read directly from the disks.
+This adds an extra layer of protection for sensitive data, as data stored in Apache Cloudberry in encrypted form cannot be read by anyone who does not have the encryption key, nor can it be read directly from the disks.

 :::info
 The `pgcrypto` functions run inside the database server, which means that all the data and passwords move between `pgcrypto` and the client application in clear-text.